Authority

 • gift disclosure statements; and

-The Commission’s staff provides state employees, executive agency lobbyists and the public with information, guidance and training aimed at promoting ethical conduct of executive branch employees.
+The Commission's staff provides state employees, executive agency lobbyists, and the public with information, guidance, and training to promote the ethical conduct of executive branch employees.